astrotars/stream-chat-api/README.md

 > Note: You will need to spin up a MongoDB cluster and add your MongoDB URI to your environment variables under the `Settings` section of your applications dashboard on Heroku.
 Ensure that the environment variable is named `MONGODB_URI`.
 For local installations, you will need to add your MongoDB URI to the `.env` file in the root of this project.

 ![Heroku Settings](https://i.imgur.com/YtjurK9.png)

+> Note: A Dockerfile is also available with associated scripts located in the `scripts` directory.
+Use this if you would like to deply to AWS/GCP/Kubernetes.

 ## Anatomy